godot-jolt/godot-jolt/README.md

 See [`docs/building.md`][bld] for information about how to build Godot Jolt from source.

-## What do the versions mean?

-Godot Jolt adheres to [Semantic Versioning][smv], formatted as `<major>.<minor>.<patch>`.
-The major version will be incremented when backwards-incompatible API changes are made, the minor version will be incremented when backwards-compatible API changes are made and the patch version will be incremented when changes are made that don't affect the API.

-"API", in this case, refers to any user-facing parts of the extension, such as nodes, properties, methods, parameters or project settings.

-Note that major version `0.x.y` carries a special meaning in semantic versioning, where even minor versions may contain backwards-incompatible changes.

-See [`CHANGELOG.md`][chl] for details about what notable changes were included in each version.

 ## What's the license?

 Godot Jolt is distributed under the MIT license.
 See [`LICENSE.txt`][lic] for more details and